 - It utilizes the same muscles without the impact

-- Walking eases low back pain {an issue of many desk jockeys}
+- Walking eases low back pain (an issue of many of us spending long hours at our desks)

 - Walking strengthens your feet

-- Walking large hills activates the glutes without the heart rate raising intensity
+- Walking up large hills activates the glutes without raising the heart rate raising intensity

 Adding some walking to your routine might just help you run farther and faster by building leg strength, increasing lung capacity, reducing stress and burning extra calories.